ivanleomk/llm-paper-club-asia-notes/pages/papers/gpt-2.md

 #### Key 2.
 Decompose Joint Distributions as Conditional Distributions via Chain Rule (2)

-The joint probability of a sequence in natural language, **inherently ordered** {cite}`radford2019language`, can be factorized into the product of conditional probabilities of each token in the sequence using the [**chain rule of probability**](<https://en.wikipedia.org/wiki/Chain_rule_(probability)>).
+The joint probability of a sequence in natural language, **inherently ordered**[^10], can be factorized into the product of conditional probabilities of each token in the sequence using the [**chain rule of probability**](<https://en.wikipedia.org/wiki/Chain_rule_(probability)>).
 This approach not only enables **_tractable sampling_** from and